JudasDie/deeplearning.ai/README.md

 # deepleraning.ai-course
 This is some records of Andrews' `deeplearning.ai` course from `Coursera`.
 I have uploaded my programming implement to this warehouse.
 There might be something wrong with my work, be free to email `zpzhang1995@gmail.com`.
-And if you can push your right answer, that will be grateful.
+And if you can push your right answer, that will be grateful.<br/>
+Read AI article on my [blog](https://judasdie.github.io/)

 ------
 ### Course Contents